Incoming Undergraduate Students

 Step 2Filing the Free Application for Federal Student Aid (FAFSA)

 Incoming freshmen and transfer students need only to submit the Free Application for Federal Student Aid (FAFSA) in order to be considered for financial aid resources.
 RIT has chosen not to use the College Scholarship Service (CSS) Financial Aid Profile Form used by some universities to process financial aid awards.
-The CSS form requires students to pay a substantial processing fee and often takes four to six weeks to process.
 Using the FAFSA will allow you to apply for financial aid with no processing fee, and will allow us to process your financial aid information more quickly.

 Filing your FAFSA is the most important step in the financial aid process.
 By submitting your FAFSA, you will automatically be considered for all federal and institutional aid programs.
 You may file this form electronically at www.fafsa.gov.
+The FAFSA on the Web Worksheet is a tool provided by the U.S. Department of Education to help students organize information required to complete the FAFSA.
 The information you provide will be used to calculate your Expected Family Contribution (EFC).
 The EFC is used to determine your eligibility for federal student aid.
 After you file your FAFSA, the federal processor will send your information to all colleges that you have listed.
 The federal school code for Rochester Institute of Technology is 002806.

 Please note that in order to be eligible to receive federal student aid, you must meet all of the following criteria: